SantoriniDave.com

 One of the most frequent questions I get is whether to book a boat tour directly with the local operator or use a large aggregator like GetYourGuide.
 While there isn’t a single “right” answer, the choice usually comes down to whether you prioritize flexibility or the absolute lowest price.

-- Booking Directly: The “Support Local” Discount.
-Aggregators like GetYourGuide typically take a 20% to 30% commission from the tour provider.
-Because of this, some local companies will offer a slightly lower price – usually 10% to 15% off – if you book with them directly.
+• Booking Directly: The “Support Local” Discount.
+Some local companies will offer a slightly lower price – usually 10% to 15% off – if you book with them directly.
 If you are a large group of 8 to 10 people, this savings can add up to the price of a nice dinner in Mykonos Town.
-Additionally, booking direct ensures that every dollar goes straight to the crew and the captain rather than a corporate headquarters.
+In theory, booking direct ensures every dollar goes straight to the captain and crew.
+In practice, that local operator then has to shoulder the costs of marketing, website maintenance, and administration – tasks GetYourGuide largely handles for them in exchange for their fee.
+It is a bit of a wash and more complicated than it appears on the surface.

 Final Verdict: When to Use Which